Ryan Wedding

-Ryan James Wedding (born 14 September 1981) is a Canadian alleged drug trafficker and former Olympic snowboarder.
+Ryan James Wedding (born September 14, 1981) is a Canadian former Olympic snowboarder and alleged drug lord.
 He represented Canada at the 2002 Winter Olympics in the men's parallel giant slalom event.
-After the Olympics, it is alleged he became a transnational drug trafficker and orchestrated the murders of various witnesses.
-On 6 March 2025, he was added to the FBI Ten Most Wanted Fugitives list.
+After retiring from snowboarding, he allegedly became an international drug trafficker.
+On March 6, 2025, he was added to the FBI Ten Most Wanted Fugitives list.
+He was arrested on January 22, 2026, in Mexico City, Mexico, and subsequently extradited to Southern California to face trial in the United States.

-Wedding allegedly runs one of the world's largest drug trafficking operations, and is believed to be the dominant cocaine distributor in Canada.
-United States attorney general Pam Bondi stated that Wedding is "a modern day iteration of Pablo Escobar".

 Early life

-Wedding was born in Thunder Bay, Ontario and was the eldest of three children.
+Ryan James Wedding was born on September 14, 1981, in Thunder Bay, Ontario, the eldest of three children.
 His maternal grandparents owned the Mount Baldy ski resort in Thunder Bay.
 His uncle was the director of a ski school and coach of the Canadian women's National Alpine Ski Team.
-His father was an engineer and former competitive skier who, when Ryan was 12, moved his family to the Vancouver suburb of Coquitlam, British Columbia, which is where Ryan began his snowboarding career.
+His father was an engineer and former competitive skier who, when Ryan was 12, moved his family to the Greater Vancouver suburb of Coquitlam, British Columbia, which is where Ryan began his snowboarding career.

 Snowboarding

 Wedding won the first snowboarding race he entered and, at 15, made the Canadian National Ski Team.
-He won a bronze medal in the Parallel Giant Slalom at the 1999 Junior World Championship and a silver medal in the 2001 Junior World Championships.
-At the 2002 Winter Olympics in Salt Lake City, he competed for Team Canada in snowboarding men's parallel giant slalom, where he finished 24th.
+He won a bronze medal in the parallel giant slalom event at the 1999 Junior World Championship and a silver medal in the 2001 Junior World Championships.
+At the 2002 Winter Olympics in Salt Lake City, he competed for Team Canada in snowboarding men's parallel giant slalom, where he finished in twenty-fourth place.
 After this, he gave up competitive snowboarding.

-Criminal conduct
+Legal issues

+Marijuana farm

 After the 2002 Winter Olympics, Wedding moved back to Vancouver and attended Simon Fraser University.
-He got into body-building and started working as a bouncer.
+He developed an interest in bodybuilding and started working as a bouncer.
 After two years in university, he dropped out and began to speculate in real estate, which he financed by growing marijuana at a 6,800-plant warehouse on a suburban property called Eighteen Carrot Farms.
 In 2006, the RCMP raided the farm and found a shotgun, ammunition, and $10 million worth of cannabis.
 Wedding was not on the property at the time and there was not enough evidence to charge him.

+Cocaine conviction

-He expanded his operation when he joined up with Iranian and Russian cocaine smugglers.
+Wedding expanded his operation when he joined up with Iranian and Russian cocaine smugglers.
 In 2010, he was convicted of attempting to buy cocaine from a U.S. government agent in 2008, for which he was sentenced to four years in prison.
+He was released in 2011, and around that time he allegedly began his criminal enterprise.